Skip to main content

 Key takeaways

-• The most common categories of investments are funds, stocks, bonds and cash (or cash equivalents).
-Beginners can start investing with virtually any amount of money, through either retirement or brokerage accounts.
+• The most common investment categories are stocks, bonds, funds and cash (or cash equivalents).
+Beginners can start investing through retirement or brokerage accounts with almost any amount of money.

-• Work with your advisor to design a plan that considers your situation and goals to help you maximize your investment strategy.
+• Consider working with your advisor to design a plan based on your unique financial situation and goals.

-Investing is a great first step toward building wealth for yourself and your family to meet your future goals.
-An investment can include any asset that you purchase with the intention of generating a return on your money, typically in the form of income, an increase in value or both.
-But because there are so many options for how to invest—and your choices should be tailored to your personal preferences—putting your money to work can feel a little overwhelming.
+Investing is a great first step toward building wealth for yourself and your family.
+Investments can include any assets that you purchase with the intention of generating a return on your money.
+That can happen when you sell an asset for more than you paid for it.
+Some investments can also provide recurring income.
+With so many options and the need to personalize your strategy, putting your money to work may feel overwhelming.

 How to start investing

-As you begin exploring the basics of investing—and how your investments can make you money—it’s important that we dispel the common misconception that you need to have a lot of money in order to invest.
-The truth is you can begin investing with any amount of money.
-And thanks to the concept of compound interest, even small amounts can grow over time.
+As you begin exploring the basics of investing—and how your investments can make you money—it’s important to debunk the misconception that you need to have a lot of money to get started.
+In fact, you can begin investing with any amount.
+And thanks to the power of compound interest, even small amounts can grow over time.

 Left Dotted Pattern